fossxo/fossxo-gdd/source/gameplay.rst

     ..  _fig-example-cats-games:
     ..  figure:: img/example-cats-games.*
-        :alt: Examples of winning Tic Tac Toe games.
+        :alt: Examples of tic-tac-toe cat's games.

-        Examples of Tic Tac Toe games ending in a cat's game.
+        Examples of tic-tac-toe games ending in a cat's game.
 No player managed to get three marks in a line.

 #.
 The steps above are repeated for a series of games.
 The starting player